cowprotocol/composable-cow/README.md

 If this doesn't work, check out [broadcast/StandardJsonInput/README.md](./broadcast/StandardJsonInput/README.md).

-`foundry.toml` sets `bytecode_hash = "none"` and `cbor_metadata = false` so that an import path or a
-toolchain default can no longer move a deployed address.
-The trade-off is that the deployed bytecode carries no metadata, so explorers verify it but Sourcify cannot record a full match.
+`foundry.toml` sets `bytecode_hash = "none"`, so the deployed bytecode carries no metadata: explorers still verify it, but Sourcify cannot record a full match.

 ### Local deployment